roverdotcom/checkbridge/README.md

 ## Available parsers

 Currently, `checkbridge` has builtin support for [golint] and [mypy].
 In addition, it has a generic `regex` command, which allows you to specify a regular expression.
-For example:
+For example, running the following would create an annotation on `example.go` line `1`, with the message `this is a message`.

 ```bash
 echo "example.go:1: this is a message" | checkbridge regex \